-James and Andrea Clarke established the Branden Parker Aviation Scholarship Fund in 2014 to benefit financially needy Utah Valley University students enrolled in the aviation program.
+James and Andrea Clarke established the Branden Parker Aviation Scholarship Fund in 2014 to benefit Utah Valley University students who demonstrate financial need and are enrolled in the aviation program.

 James and Andrea Clarke started Clearlink, a marketing firm in Salt Lake City, in 2001.
 After selling the business about 10 years later, they moved their young family to Provo to begin a new chapter.
 James established Clarke Capital Partners, a family office that invests in growth companies.
 His company aims to continue elevating the caliber of entrepreneurship in Utah Valley and the Rocky Mountain West.

 James has served as chair of the UVU Foundation Board for several years and has helped take the Foundation and the University to the next level.
 The board has shattered fundraising records and has implemented a more sophisticated approach to managing Foundation assets.

 Likening UVU to an early MIT, James explains that both started out as trade/tech schools, then grew into universities.
 “For a lot of years, MIT was written off as a little tech and trade school, and it’s interesting to see what has happened over time.
 It’s one of the world’s great universities today, and I think UVU is on a similar path.
 You can see the great foundation that’s been laid in the past and where the university is going today under wonderful leadership.
 UVU is now predominantly a first-choice university.

 Branden Evan Parker of South Jordan, Utah, a captain with Classic Aviation, died from colon cancer in 2014.